pingcap/docs-dm/en/tune-configuration.md

 > **Note：**
 >
-> - The parameter value of `mydumpers` does not support updating after the synchronization task is created, so need to determine the value of each parameter before creating the task.
+> - The parameter value of `mydumpers` does not support updating after the replication task is created, so need to determine the value of each parameter before creating the task.
 If need to update, need to use dmctl stop the task to update the configuration file, and then re-create the task.

 > - `mydumpers`.`threads` can be replaced with the configuration item `mydumper-thread` to simplify configuration.